jjmchew/jjmchew.github.io/RB139/05-spotQuesAnswers.md

 46
 What is code coverage?

 - Code coverage is a concept which describes how much of the program has corresponding tests defined within the test suite.
-Generally, the higher the level (e.g., percentage) of code coverage, the higher to confidence a developer can have that the code is functioning as expected.
+Generally, the higher the level (e.g., percentage) of code coverage, the higher level of confidence a developer can have that the code is functioning as expected.
 If all aspects of the program have tests defined, then there is a high-level of code coverage which can correspond to a high level of confidence in the code.
 Note that the quality of tests defined may still vary and thus code coverage is not the only contributor to code confidence.

+##### Additions
+- Code that requires higher fault tolerance should have a higher degree of test coverage
+- High code coverage in testing doesn't imply that all edge cases have been considered
+- more sophisticated methods of estimated code coverage may looking branching logic
+- It's not necessary to achieve 100% code coverage - the desired percentage will depend on the project and the desired fault tolerance of the project

 ---